WrestleMania 32: Aftermath

 After helping Total Divas win their match at WrestleMania, Brie Bella announced that she was taking an extended break from wrestling on April 6, 2016, so that she could focus on starting a family with her retired husband Daniel Bryan.

 The Wrestling Observer Newsletter reported that post-WrestleMania, Roman Reigns became more "reactive" against hostile crowds when "a camera isn't there to capture it", this included "yelling back and swearing at the vocal ringsiders".
 This was contrasted with John Cena, who "would laugh and smile at people who booed him."
 Reigns was again booed at the next pay-per-view, Payback, where he again won in the main event.
 As soon as broadcasting for that event stopped, Reigns reportedly turned on the crowd, yelling angrily at them.
 Meanwhile, WWE continued to try to hide the hostile reaction to Reigns, editing a fan sign for a photo on WWE.com for Payback's main event to remove a quote that Reigns "bores".

 WrestleMania 32 was the last WrestleMania to occur before the reintroduction of the brand split in July, which again split the roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
-As such, another world championship was introduced, the WWE Universal Championship, thus it was also the last WrestleMania to feature one world championship.
+As such, another world championship was introduced, the WWE Universal Championship, with the WWE World Heavyweight Championship truncated back to WWE Championship, thus it was also the last WrestleMania to feature one world championship.
+Two other championships would also be introduced following the reintroduction of the brand split in July, including the SmackDown Women's Championship and SmackDown Tag Team Championship, which resulted in the WWE Women's Championship and WWE Tag Team Championship (which both became exclusive to Raw) being renamed as Raw Women's Championship and Raw Tag Team Championship, respectively.